RocketChat/handbook/departments-operations/research-and-development/engineering/development/development-guidelines.md

 Then you just need to run

 ```
+corepack enable # ensures yarn 4 is used
 yarn # installs the dependencies for all projects
 yarn build
 yarn dev # it will build the sub projects and then run the meteor project